graphile/crystal/packages/graphql-build/README.md

   - `GraphQLEnumType:values` to add additional values

-- `field*`: When you add a field to a GraphQLObjectType, wrap the call with `buildFieldWithHooks` in order to fire these hooks:
+- `field*`: When you add a field to a GraphQLObjectType, wrap the call with `fieldWithHooks` in order to fire these hooks:

   - `field`: to add any root-level attributes, e.g. add a description
   - `field:args` to add arguments

-- `inputField`: When you add a field to a GraphQLInputObjectType, wrap the call with `buildFieldWithHooks` in order to fire this hook
+- `inputField`: When you add a field to a GraphQLInputObjectType, wrap the call with `fieldWithHooks` in order to fire this hook

 Conventions
 -----------

-If you extend the build object (in the `build` event) or add details to the scope of a `newWithHooks` or `buildFieldWithHooks`, please prefix all keys with a namespace; for example `graphql-build-pg` uses the `pg` namespace prefix.
+If you extend the build object (in the `build` event) or add details to the scope of a `newWithHooks` or `fieldWithHooks`, please prefix all keys with a namespace; for example `graphql-build-pg` uses the `pg` namespace prefix.
 Do not pollute other namespaces (unless you have their permission).